 - 1. Nursing courses must be taken in sequence as specified unless approved by the faculty. - 2.
 All course prerequisites must be successfully completed prior to starting the course - 3.
-Students must achieve a final grade of 80% or better in each course. - 4.
-A final rating of "satisfactory" is required for all clinical courses. - Students shall maintain a minimum of 90% attendance for each course. - 6.
-Students not achieving an 80% or better in a theory course or "S" in a clinical course shall repeat the course. - A student scoring less than 80% on any nursing course shall be placed on academic probation; - A student scoring less than 80% on any course for the second time shall be dismissed from the program for academic reasons.
-The student may reapply to the program after 60 days. - Students shall score a "level 2" or better on ALL ATI Content Exams within 3 attempts.
-Any student not scoring level 2 or better after the 3rd attempt shall repeat the course. - 10.
-Students enrolled in the 54-week day/evening program must successfully meet all requirements for program completion/graduation within 81 weeks from the date of enrollment.
+Students must achieve a final grade of 80% or better in each course. - A final rating of "satisfactory" is required for all clinical courses. - 5.
+Students shall maintain a minimum of 90% attendance for each course. - 6.
+Students not achieving an 80% or better in a theory course or "S" in a clinical course shall repeat the course. - A student scoring less than 80% on any nursing course shall be placed on academic probation; - 8.
+A student scoring less than 80% on any course for the second time shall be dismissed from the program for academic reasons.
+The student may reapply to the program after 180 days. - 9.
+Students shall score a "level 1" or better on ALL ATI Content Exams within 2 attempts. - 10.
+Students enrolled in the 54-week day/evening program must successfully meet all requirements for program completion/graduation within 81 weeks/20 months from the date of enrollment.
 Students not successfully completing all requirements within the established time frame shall be dismissed from the program. - 11.
-Students enrolled in the 68-week weekend program must successfully meet all requirements for program completion/graduation within 102 weeks from date of enrollment.
-Students not successfully completing all requirements within the established time frame shall be dismissed from the program. - 12.
+Students enrolled in the 68-week weekend program must successfully meet all requirements for program completion/graduation within 102 weeks/25 months from date of enrollment.
+Students not successfully completing all requirements

+- within the established time frame shall be dismissed from the program. - 12.
 In addition to grades, general professional behaviors are essential for progression in the program.
 Using the Professional Behaviors noted in this handbook, faculty will evaluate these behaviors throughout the course and communicate with the students if their progression is in jeopardy. - 13.
-Academic Progression shall be monitored on an ongoing basis.
+Academic Progression shall be monitored on an ongoing basis. - 14.
+Student failing a course shall schedule to meet with the dean or designee within 10 days of failing the course to discuss academic plan.
+Student failing to meet with the dean or designee within 10 days shall be considered withdrawn.